-2.5.2 Internet Protocol Version 4 Rules
+Internet Protocol Version 4 Rules

 An IPv4 rule will match only if the layer 2 type of the packet being compared is IPv4, any other sort of layer 2 type (for example IPv6, ARP or IPX) will result in an automatic rule miss.
-Table 2-1 list IPv4 header fields that a rule can apply a bit masked filter to, multiple fields may be defined in a single rule.
+The following table lists IPv4 header fields that a rule can apply a bit masked filter to, multiple fields may be defined in a single rule.